NotCleo/GDS-to-RTL/README.md

 'success'  on layer 70/5 at (199.70, 285.94)
 ```

-Inputs down the left edge, outputs down the right, exactly as the hint image in
+- Inputs down the left edge, outputs down the right, exactly as the hint image in section (I) draws them.
-section (I) draws them.
-Two rows of that table are odd and both turn out to
-matter, which is section 9.

 ----

 ### 4. Turning polygons into a netlist

-Now the real question: given a pile of polygons, how do I work out what is
+- Now the real question: given a pile of polygons, how do I work out what is connected to what?
-connected to what?
-It sounds close to impossible, and the algorithm turns out to
-be four steps.
+- It sounds close to impossible, and the algorithm turns out to be four steps.

 | step | what happens |
 |---|---|